blackbutterflysailing/flight-surety/README.md

 * [Web3Js Reference](https://github.com/ethereum/wiki/wiki/JavaScript-API)

 ## Cautionary Tales
-* Make sure that all the contracts have the right pragma amond the contracts of
+* Make sure that all the contracts have the right pragma among the contracts of
     * FlightSuretyApp
     * FlightSuretyData
     * Migrations